bas/ld-demo-airways/docs/README.md

    1. Target friends & family segment, select 5xx error & latency as metrics
 5. Run the simulateTraffic.sh from the terminal (`./simulateTraffic.sh`)
 6. Monitor the Guarded Rollout results until the regression is detected

+## Implementation

+This is just an explination to how OTEL is configured.

+1. Configure the LD SDK to decorate OTEL span events (hook - see `./utils/ld-server/serverClient.ts` for example)
+2. Configure the exporter in Open Telemetry to filter out events that should are not flag evaluations (done in `otel-collector-config.yaml`. docs on how to set up OTel to send traces to LD: https://docs.launchdarkly.com/sdk/features/opentelemetry)
+3. Create metrics in LD that will represent ^^ traces/span events (instructions on metric definition: https://docs.launchdarkly.com/integrations/opentelemetry#create-launchdarkly-metrics-from-opentelemetry-trace-data)